 An espresso drink with milk and ice.

 A very dark roasted coffee that’s roasted even longer than French roast.
 Italian roast coffee beans will look glossier or shinier because oils come out of the bean during the longer roasting process.

-Known as the world’s most expensive coffee, it’s a coffee from beans made with the help of a small ferret-like animal, the Asian palm civet, which is native to southeast Asia.
-The unique process begins when coffee cherries are eaten by this wild animal which it then excretes partially digested beans.
+Known as one of the world’s most expensive, it’s coffee from beans made with the help of a small ferret-like animal, the Asian palm civet, which is native to southeast Asia.
+The unique (and gross) process begins when coffee cherries are eaten by this wild animal which it then excretes partially digested beans.
 The wild variety can sell for up to $600 per pound, while the farmed variety is closer to $45 per pound.
 Farmed kopi luwak is produced by caging the animals and force feeding them coffee cherries.